clone45/voxglitch/docs/groovebox.md

 There are three ways of loading samples:

 - Double clicking on a track's filename display screen (preferred way!)
-- Using the context-menu (right-click menu) to select individual samples (tedius)
+- Using the context-menu (right-click menu) to select individual samples (tedious)
 - Using the context-menu to select a folder containing samples (good for setting up preset "kits")

 ### Step Buttons

-The blue Step Buttones are used to program the rythm used for playback -- just like in a typical drum machine.
+The blue Step Buttons are used to program the rythm used for playback -- just like in a typical drum machine.

 ![GrooveBoxStepButtons](/docs/images/groovebox/step_buttons.jpg)

 The red led indicators above the step buttons show which step is currently active.

+### Changing Track Length

+You can change the length of a track by shift-clicking on a step button.

 ### Parameter Locks

-Parameter locks allow you to adjust playback paramteres for each step in a sequence.
+Parameter locks allow you to adjust playback parameters for each step in a sequence.
 Each track has independent parameter locks.

 Here's how they work: